jj358mhz/pi-scanner/README.md

 ```bash
 $ sudo /usr/bin/darkice
 ```
 Listen to the feed and adjust the levels as needed.
-If all works as expected then “ctl-c” to stop darkice.
-If you see this error when running darkice, “…lame lib opening underlying sink error…” then darkice was unable to connect to the server.
+If all works as expected then “ctl-c” to stop DarkIce.
+If you see this error when running DarkIce, “…lame lib opening underlying sink error…” then DarkIce was unable to connect to the server.
 Check “/etc/darkice.cfg” for the proper entries and make sure the RasPi can access the internet.

 ### Finalize the Installation
 Update the root's crontab